 The cost of utilities varies widely depending on the type of heat and what is included in the lease.
 If you are in a multi-unit, radiator-based building, there will almost certainly be no extra charge for heat, however if you rent out an entire home, you may be responsible for paying it.
 Oil can be quite expensive and vary based on the quality of insulation, and the efficiency of the heating mechanism.
 One good way to find out is simply to ask the landlord or previous tenant, since each building will be different in its utility costs.
 In general, expect to spend on utilities an amount equal to about 20% of your monthly rent if you live alone, or about 10% of your monthly rent if your live with roommates.

 On average, students in shared (with housemates) off-campus living situations are spending between $750 and $950 each per month for rent.
 This typically does not include utilities.
-Living off-campus enables students to find a wide range of housing options with greater financial flexibility than living on-campus.
-The average on-campus cost for returning students for 2017-2018 is $14,783 for room and board for the nine month academic year ($1,643/month) and $14,142 ($1,571/month) for incoming first-year students.
+Living off-campus enables students to find a wide range of housing options with financial flexibility.
 For a rental cost comparision based on location and accomodaiton type, click here.

 Most landlords will require the following: first month’s rent, last month’s rent, and a security deposit of equal to one month’s rent.
 Each landlord requires his/her funds at varied intervals, but generally these payments must be completed prior to departing at the end of the academic year.
 If you use a rental agent, then a there is an additional realtor’s fee, typically equal to one month’s rent, that is collected by the rental agency.